niloy-787898/niloy-787898/README.md

 ---

-🌱 What I'm Learning
+🌱 What I'm Learning<br>
 Advanced JavaScript concepts such as closures, async/await, and functional programming.<br>
-React and Redux for building scalable and maintainable web applications.
+React and Redux for building scalable and maintainable web applications.<br>
-DevOps tools and practices for continuous integration and deployment.
+DevOps tools and practices for continuous integration and deployment.<br>

 ---

-🔭 What I'm Working On
+🔭 What I'm Working On<br>
-Project 1: A web application that allows users to search for local restaurants and book tables online.
+Project 1: A web application that allows users to search for local restaurants and book tables online.<br>
-Project 2: An e-commerce website that sells custom-made t-shirts.
+Project 2: An e-commerce website that sells custom-made t-shirts.<br>
-Project 3: A personal portfolio website to showcase my web development skills and projects.
+Project 3: A personal portfolio website to showcase my web development skills and projects.<br>

 ---